Help Report Potholes

 Campus, City, County, and State Contact Information

-Refer to the university jurisdictional areas map to help identify which entity is responsible for the street where a pothole is located.
+Before reporting a pothole, please refer to the university’s street jurisdiction map to help identify which entity is responsible for the street where it is located.

 - F&S maintains university-owned streets.
 Contact the F&S Service Office, 217-333-0340, or F&S Transportation Demand Management.